-One of the great aspects of studying the U.S. is the flexibility you have.
+One of the great aspects of studying in the US is the flexibility you have.
 Transferring is one such option.
-The transfer system in the U.S. allows you to move from one university to another during your course of studies.
-Transferring is so common now that over 30% of U.S. students transfer at least once during their time at college.
+The transfer system in the US allows students to move from one university to another during their course of studies.
+Transferring is so common now that over 30% of US students transfer at least once during their time at college.

 International students can also make use of the transfer system.
 If you hold an F-1 visa, you must take the following documents to your current college:

 - Written confirmation of acceptance from a Student and Exchange Visitor Program (SEVP) college

 - Contact information for the new college

 - The Student and Exchange Visitor System (SEVIS) school code for the new college

 The current college will then process the transfer.

 There are many reasons why students want to transfer.
 In the past, one of the most common transfers were by students transferring from a two-year college, such as a community college or junior college, to a four-year college.
 But now, universities are seeing more students transferring between four-year colleges.
 The reasons for a transfer can be diverse.
 A change in circumstances; moving from a public to a private university or vice versa; moving from a bigger to a smaller college, or transferring to a university that offers specific courses or a major a student is interested in.
 Students may even want to just change location or transfer to a more prestigious university.

 Transfers are also becoming more common because universities are making it easier for students to do so.
 Many accept more transfer credits, which means students don’t have to re-take courses.
 Some colleges waive fees and honor existing scholarships and some even offer transfer scholarships.